justinkook/dElect/README.md

 Uses Ganche to generate ETH tokens and MetaMask chrome extention as a wallet to spend ETH in order to vote.

-Smart contracts written in Solidity
+Election.sol Smart contract written in Solidity
 <br>
 Testing by Mocha